FAQs

 - Which radon fan is the best choice for your home

-American Radon is licensed, bonded, insured and will obtain a permit for radon mitigation if required by your city.
+American Radon is licensed, bonded, and insured and will obtain a permit for radon mitigation if required by your city.
 Permits typically range from $50 to $150.
-Once the work is completed, an inspector from the city will come out and inspect the radon reduction system to be sure it was installed properly.
+Once the work is completed, an inspector from the city will come out and inspect the radon reduction system to be sure it was correctly installed.

 Some mitigation companies do not pull permits.
 That can be an issue when you go to sell your home.
 You are required to answer the following question on the Seller’s Property Disclosure Statement: “Are you aware of any work performed on the property for which appropriate permits were not obtained?”